janikowski-dev/Odyssey-Engine/README.md

 - [.NET 10 SDK](https://dotnet.microsoft.com/download) - `winget install Microsoft.DotNet.SDK.10`
 - [Python 3](https://www.python.org/) - `winget install --id Python.Python.3.14` then `pip install libclang jinja2 packaging`

-CMake fetches other packages automatically on first configure.

 ## Setup

 Set the path to your `VsDevCmd.bat` in `justconfig.json` (should be already matching if the install was fresh).

 ## Build & run

-Build engine:

 Create new project: